 You might be worried that making a personal injury claim will be confusing and time-intensive.
-But our specialist solicitors will do everything they can to make sure the process is as straightforward as possible – they’ll keep you updated every step of the way, and will negotiate on your behalf.
+But a specialist injury solicitor will do everything they can to make sure the process is as straightforward as possible – they’ll keep you updated every step of the way, and will negotiate on your behalf.

-Get in touch with our advisors for free on 0800 234 6438.
+Get in touch with a trained legal adviser for free on 0800 234 6438.
 They’ll be able to answer any more questions and can pass you on to a specialist solicitor if they think you could claim.

 Knee injuries typically happen when the joint is suddenly jolted or bent beyond its natural range of movement.

 This can happen in a number of different types of accident, such as:

 Road accidents can cause knee injuries (and other leg injuries) due to the force of the collision.
 It’s not just drivers of cars who are affected – you could also receive compensation if you’re a passenger, cyclist, motorcyclist or pedestrian.

 Accidents on the road often happen because of another driver’s dangerous driving.
 If your accident was another road user’s fault, then you could be in a position to make a claim – your compensation will usually be paid by their insurance company.

 Roads should be well maintained and safe for use, as potholes and uneven road surfaces can be a danger to vehicles.
 If your accident happened because of poor road conditions, then you could make a claim against the council or the Highways Agency.

 Slips, trips and falls in public places can cause knee injuries – if you’ve suffered from a slip or fall in a shop, supermarket, restaurant or any other public space, then you may be able to make a claim for compensation.